 Saving for Future College Costs

-It can seem insurmountable to even think about saving over $40,000 (per year) for college costs on top of all your other financial responsibilities.
+It can seem insurmountable to even think about saving in the range of $40,000 for each year for college costs on top of all your other financial responsibilities.
 One recommendation is to pay off your own student loans before putting significant amounts of money into college savings.
 Some parents find that refinancing their own student loans if they haven’t yet paid them off may allow them to save money — giving them more financial wiggle room to start saving up for future educational expenses.

 How can refinancing help you save on your student loans so you can start saving for your kids’ education?
 Student loan refinancing allows you to trade in all your student loans for one new loan with a potentially lower interest rate and more favorable repayment terms.

-But should you refinance your student loans?
+But refinancing your student loans has, like many things in life, both pros and cons.
 Consider if the benefits outweigh any potential negatives.
-For example, you may be able to secure a more competitive interest rate, but refinancing federal loans will eliminate them from any borrower protections or benefits.
+For example, you may be able to secure a more competitive interest rate and lower your monthly costs.
+However, refinancing federal loans will eliminate access to borrower protections or benefits.
 So, if you are using one of these benefits — such as pursuing Public Service Loan Forgiveness — refinancing may not make sense.
-Read more in SoFi’s student loan refinancing guide.

 Refinancing Options